zowe/docs-site/docs/appendix/zowe-glossary.md

 A component may have multiple plug-ins, sometimes working together to form a single purpose or user experience, but an individual plug-in belongs to a single component.
 See [extension](#extension) for additional context.

+#### Secure credential store

+Secret storage functionality embedded in core Zowe CLI starting from Zowe V2.
+Securely stores configured private credentials in the credential manager used by your computer's operating system.

+A separate plug-in of the same name used in Zowe V1 CLI.

 #### Service

 A service provides one or more APIs, and is identified by a service ID.
 Note that sometimes the term *service name* can be used to mean *service ID*.